Panchofdez/ask-fyeo-chatbot/README.md

 This is the backend API that powers the TMU First Year Engineering Office chatbot, designed to assist first-year engineering students and staff by answering their questions.
 It stores and manages the FAQs, along with key information and statistics related to each conversation, in a PostgreSQL database.

-(DEPRECATED) The chatbot is created with a pytorch deep neural network and it is encapsulated into a flask API. which is accessed via this API.
-The chatbot trains on the information from this FAQ.
+(DEPRECATED) The chatbot is created with a pytorch deep neural network and it is accessed via this API.
+The chatbot trains on the FAQ information stored in the database.

 There are two types of chatbot supported with this app each using different techniques:
 - Bag of words model